-13. I heard you need to be a former SEAL, Green Beret, Ranger or CAG to qualify for any of this work.
+13. I heard you need to be a former SEAL, Green Beret, or CAG to qualify.
 Is that true?

-Please throat punch the person who told you this.
+Please throat punch the shitbag who told you this lie.
 There are over 100,000 contractor positions around the world.
-There is not 100k former SOF operators to fill those positions.
+There ARE NOT 100k former SOF operators to fill those positions.
 You do NOT need to be former Spec Ops to be a contractor.
-It will help, but only about 5% of the jobs require it.
+Only about 5% of the jobs require it.

 14. DWI/DUI's Here's the deal.
 It depends how long ago it was and conviction vs. diversion.
 Also depends on the company that you're applying to.
 Without a clearance you will be restricted on what you can do.
 Those jobs don't pay that well.
 Yes you can still find them on the site.
 Without a clearance or public trust you'll probably max out at around $65k.
 We don't lie or give false truths.
 If you can't get one and you're ok with that much then you can find work on the site.
 If that's not worth it to you then applying will be a waste of time and money.